 Carefully sculpted by the Incas, the valley and its main attractions constantly reflect the importance of lunar and solar movements in the Inca culture.
 The temple fortresses of Pisac and Ollantaytambo exemplify the Inca’s ability to integrate nature with magnificent feats of human engineering.
 Due to its lower elevation, the Sacred Valley area is ideal for travelers to acclimatize to the altitude before tackling any significant mountains around Cusco.

-Soroche or mountain sickness is a real threat in the area and should be taken seriously by anyone arriving by plane from sea level.
+Soroche, or mountain sickness, is a real threat in the area and should be taken seriously by anyone arriving by plane from sea level.
 Adventure travelers will especially love this section of Peru.
 Some of the most spectacular walks in the world can be found here.
 The Inca Trail, which leads to Machu Picchu, is the most popular, but many lesser-known trekking opportunities in the Sacred Valley are impressive.
-With spectacular Inca ruins and countless colonial churches and modern markets, this area has plenty to see and do as you prepare to top the area’s higher-altitude attractions.
+With spectacular Inca ruins, countless colonial churches, and modern markets, this area has plenty to see and do as you prepare to top the area’s higher-altitude attractions.

 The best time to visit is April through May or October through November, when you can avoid the tourist crowds that arrive during the high season of June through September.
-Even if you don’t plan on seeing all the attractions in the Sacred Valley area, we recommend purchasing the Cusco Tourist Ticket, which covers many of the entrance fees to the main ruins.
-If you make your arrangements through a tour operator, entrance fees usually include.
+Even if you don’t plan on seeing all the attractions in the Sacred Valley area, we recommend purchasing the Cusco Tourist Ticket, which covers many entrance fees to the main ruins.
+Entrance fees usually include if you make your arrangements through a tour operator.

 In Quechua, it is known as Vilcamayo, and in Spanish, El Valle Sagrado de los Incas.
 This fertile valley, watered by the Urubamba River from Pisac to Ollantaytambo, has a settlement history dating from 800 BC to the Chanapata civilization.
 The valley provided some of the best agricultural opportunities in the region.